Accessibility Fundamentals Week 1

 1.3 Create content that can be presented in different ways (for example simpler layout) without losing information or structure.

-1.4 Make it easier for users to see and hear content including separating foreground from background.
+1.4 Make it easier for users to see and hear content including separating foreground from background. - Operable - UI components and navigation must be operable ( by keyboard or mouse )

 2.1 Make all functionality available from a keyboard.